 The sensing solutions that we saw at the RFID Journal Live! are somewhat different from the earlier academic research.
-In nearly all solutions, the sensor data is read with a normal RFID reader from the memory of the tag IC.
+In nearly all solutions, the sensor data is read with a regular RFID reader from the memory of the tag IC.
 The data may be logged into the tag memory with the help of an on-tag battery, or it could be updated at the time of reading the tag.

 What Does RFID Sensing Mean for RFID Technology Providers?

 Passive sensor tags also present some specific design challenges.
-Of course, sensor tags have to react to the specific environmental parameters in a predictable manner.
+Of course, sensor tags have to react to the particular environmental parameters in a predictable manner.
 In addition, the tags should remain readable no matter what the conditions.

 Tag design verification should include simultaneous sensor functionality testing and performance testing.